Dr. Laura Marinaro, Program Chair

 Undergraduate Program in Medical Laboratory Science

-The Medical Laboratory Science, B.S. and Medical Laboratory Science, B.S.
-Pre-Health Program (MLS) prepares students to perform and supervise others performing laboratory analyses used in the diagnosis, prognosis and treatment of disease, as well as the maintenance of health.
+The Medical Laboratory Science, B.S.
+Program (MLS) prepares students to perform and supervise others performing laboratory analyses used in the diagnosis, prognosis and treatment of disease, as well as the maintenance of health.
 One study showed that up to 70 percent of all medical decisions are leveraged by laboratory results, so the employment future in this field is bright.
 Although many graduates enter healthcare, the high skill level of MLS graduates makes them ideal candidates for employment in a diversity of settings and for graduate education in a broad spectrum of areas related to healthcare and laboratory analysis.
 Graduates seek careers in clinical settings (hospitals or private laboratories performing tests related to disease conditions in humans and animals), industry (marketing, pharmaceutical, biomedical technology, occupational health, research and development, and quality assurance), research, informatics, health care administration (infection control, health promotion, laboratory consultation) and public health (epidemiology, crime laboratory science, Peace Corps).
 Many graduates continue education in widely varied programs, including medicine, physician assistant, pathologist assistant, pharmacy, forensics and other graduate programs related to laboratory specialties.

 SU’s program provides courses in basic math and science (statistics, chemistry and biology), General Education and specialized areas (microbiology, immunology, clinical biochemistry, hematology, transfusion services, urine/body fluid analysis, phlebotomy, lab safety and management).
 Computerization, mathematics, instrumentation and writing are integrated into the curriculum.
 Clinical internships in regional hospitals are capstone experiences in which students practice what they’ve studied to become competent practitioners.
 Students apply for positions in the spring of the sophomore year, and all prerequisite courses must be completed to enter the program.
 Therefore, students wishing to pursue the degree should seek academic advisement early to insure proper course sequencing.